chingu-voyages/voyage-project-tier1-arraygame/README.md

     -   [ ] When a game is started the user will see a button to roll the dice
     -   [ ] After rolling the dice a new roll will be blocked until the new array has been marked on the grid by clicking squares in the grid
+    -   [ ] User can see a the value of each dice after they are rolled
     -   [ ] The user will see a button to allow them to clear the grid and to start refilling it using the values from the current roll.
 This allows the user to try different options.